THE MUSEUM OF SCIENCE AND INDUSTRY, CHICAGO DEBUTS IMAGINING THE MUSEUM, FEATURING DECADES OF NEVER-BEFORE-SEEN MUSEUM CONCEPTS

 Imagining the Museum showcases how exhibit ideas become a reality

 CHICAGO (May 13, 2017)—The Museum of Science and Industry, Chicago’s (MSI) newest exhibit, Imagining the Museum, debuts more than 70 never-before-seen illustrations and 3D models to give guests a detailed look at how the Museum and its famed exhibits have evolved over its nearly 84-year history.
-The exhibit, on display through spring of 2018, includes the original plans for some of the institution’s most popular exhibits such as the Coal Mine, the Museum’s very first exhibit; Science Storms, featuring the world’s only 40-foot swirling vortex; and The Great Train Story, which is home to more than 190 buildings custom-built for the miniature display.
+The exhibit includes the original plans for some of the institution’s most popular exhibits such as the Coal Mine, the Museum’s very first exhibit; Science Storms, featuring the world’s only 40-foot swirling vortex; and The Great Train Story, which is home to more than 190 buildings custom-built for the miniature display.

 “We’re excited to bring these incredible works out from the archives as they tell an integral part of the Museum of Science and Industry’s story,” said Kathleen McCarthy, director of collections and head curator.
 “The Museum has always celebrated creativity and innovation, and we believe that guests will really enjoy seeing this behind-the-scenes process of how the Museum has continually evolved, and exploring the cutting-edge technologies displayed over the past 84 years.”